apache/paimon/docs/content/engines/spark2.md

 ## Version

 Paimon supports Spark 2.4+.
-It is highly recommended to use Spark 2.4+ version with many improvements.
+It is highly recommended to use Spark 2.4+ version with much improvement.

 ## Preparing Paimon Jar File